Fremont Public Schools releases weekly COVID-19 update

 Fremont Public Schools released its weekly update detailing current COVID-19 positive cases and quarantines on Friday.

-The release also stated that 10 students and one employee were not in school that day due to quarantine.
+The release also stated that two students were not in school that day due to quarantine.

 The district released current enrollment numbers for students participating in the virtual learning environment.